2018ik/2018ik.github.io/_wiki/incarnation.markdown

 ### Glory

 The human shell of Jesus concealed the glory of the Father.

+## Principle

+The principle of incarnation is that God expresses Himself solely through the Son as His embodiment, in contrast to do the many prophets in the Old Testament age  (Heb.
+1:1-2).
+God first spoke in the Son as a man in the four Gospels (John 14:10).
+Then, He spoke in the Son as the Spirit through the apostles in Acts and the epistles (Heb.
+2:3-4; 2 Pet.
+3:15-16).
+Then, He spoke in the Son as the seven Spirits through John in Revelation (Rev. 1:2).
+Today, He speaks in the Son corporately, speaking in the enlarged corporate Christ, the divine incorporation of God and man (1 Cor.
+12:12).